 This one’s more a case of gardening for your kids than gardening for your own health – but having calm, happy children is in all fairness an enormous weight off any parent’s mind!

 Attention deficit disorders are something of a controversial issue, but if you do believe that they exist and are not merely a product of modern parenting, then 5% or more of all American children have one of them.
-These disorders can have a serious effect upon the education and childhood of affected children, and puts them at a severe disadvantage in both learning and social environments.
+These disorders can have a serious effect on the education and childhood of affected children and put them at a severe disadvantage in both learning and social environments.

 However, studies have revealed that children with ADD who regularly spend time in green spaces swiftly experience a marked reduction in their symptoms.
 While some cases may still need supplemental medication, any improvement is a great step.

 So whether you have a spacious garden or a terrace with growing tubs, filling it with plant life could give you healthier, happier, more alert children.
-All you have to do is coax them away from the phone, gaming system or computer and outside.
+All you have to do is coax them away from the phone, gaming system, or computer and get them outside.
 Once there, hand them some seeds and let the mental health benefits of gardening work their magic!

 Gardening and Infertility